What are the Maximum Hours for CDPAP?

 Q. What are the maximum number of hours that a consumer can be approved to receive home care services under the CDPAP Medicaid program?

-A. Technically, there is no cap on hours and consumers may receive up to 24 hours of care, 7 days a week.
-However, it is important to note that this does not mean that a consumer will be approved for that amount of hours just because they feel that they need them.
+A. There is no maximum number of hours and consumers may receive up to 24 hours of care, 7 days a week.
 The consumer’s Medicaid Managed Care plan will usually determine how many hours they receive.

 Q. What are the maximum number of hours that a consumer can have a single caregiver work per week?